QuantumComputingLab/qclab/README.md

 <p align="center"><img src="doc/doxygen/QCLAB.png?raw=true" /></p>

-QCLAB is an object-oriented MATLAB toolbox for creating and representing quantum circuits.
+QCLAB is an object-oriented MATLAB toolbox for creating, representing and simulating quantum circuits.
 QCLAB can be used for rapid prototyping and testing of quantum algorithms, and allows for fast algorithm development and discovery.
 QCLAB provides I/O through openQASM making it compatible with quantum hardware.
+Furthermore, QCLAB can draw circuit diagrams to the MATLAB command window and save the circuit diagrams to LaTeX source files.
+Please refer to the `examples/` directory for example use cases.

 ### How to run? ###